rednetio/chord-display/README.md

 And I was unable to find any good solution, so I created this free tool.
 It is very simple and very customizable, since it's based on the Web MIDI API now supported by all modern browsers.

-You can use it for streaming on Twitch by including it as a BrowserSource in OBS (Open Broadcast Software) or for your Youtube videos.
+You can use it for streaming on Twitch by including it as a BrowserSource in OBS (Open Broadcast Software), Streamlabs OBS or for your Youtube videos.
 Do not hesitate to mention it in your channel and video description.

 ## Customize

 You can customize Chord Display without knowing much about programming.

+### via CSS

-For instance, OBS BrowserSource let you inject any CSS in the page, to let you:
+OBS BrowserSource let you inject any CSS in the page, so you can add any style to existing layout, like:

 Remove detected Chord:
 ```css